ihab-elrayah/CS-360-Mobile-Architect-Programming/README.md

 - Push to the Branch: Push your changes to your fork.
 - Submit a Pull Request: Open a pull request for discussion and review

 - **Contact Me**: To start contributing, visit my GitHub repository or reach out to me through email: ihab.elrayah6@gmail.com.
-We appreciate your interest in MovieSwiper and look forward to your valuable contributions!
+We appreciate your interest in PlanPointPro and look forward to your valuable contributions!

-**Join Our Cinematic Journey**: